-Well-maintained infrastructure, including lights and sidewalks, make communities safe.
+People also included infrastructure and amenities in definitions of community safety.
+Safe communities were described as having activities and events for people to do and places to go, such as parks, libraries, and grocery stores, and supporting thriving businesses that are invested in the area.
 Aspects of the built environment that were often linked to community safety were adequate lighting, well-maintained sidewalks, and neighborhood upkeep.
 "Street lighting and sidewalks" is how a woman working in strategic community planning in Missoula summarized the findings from a recent effort to learn what makes specific neighborhoods feel safe.
 She and others pointed out how these issues were particularly important for people with mobility issues, including people in wheelchairs.
+Other infrastructure described as facilitating safety included bike lanes, and quality public transit.
+Clean communities were also associated with safety, and many people discussed the need for parks and other places to be free of dangerous items like drug paraphernalia, which could harm children.
+People living in more rural areas indicated that cell phone coverage and internet access made them feel safe because they could get help if needed.